 I can’t see why you wouldn’t want to utilise this amazing (free!) platform.
 Social media is a great way for clients to find you, as well as building an audience, interacting with like minded people, getting your work out there and finding a community.
 The platforms I get most work from is Instagram.
 As a highly visual platform it makes sense to use it was an illustrator.
 I also use Twitter, Pinterest and Facebook and I blog.

 9. Keep your options open

 When I first graduated with a degree in Illustration I thought I might do some drawings for greetings cards and magazines.
-I never imaged that I would draw live at big events, that I would teach hundreds of students brush lettering and watercolours and that I would be whisked off to France with Stylist Magazine and that I would write books.
+I never imaged that I would draw live at big events, that I would teach hundreds of students brush lettering and watercolours, that I would be whisked off to France with Stylist Magazine and that I would write books.
 My career has developed in ways I could have never imagined.
 Be open to trying new things.

 10. Don’t give up